kumahq/kuma/docs/proposals/custom-sidecar-config.md

 ```

 ## Workload Matching
-A `ContainerTemplate` will be matched to a Pod via an annotation on the workload.
+A `ContainerPatch` will be matched to a Pod via an annotation on the workload.
-Each annotation may be an ordered list of `ContainerTemplate` names,
+Each annotation may be an ordered list of `ContainerPatch` names,
 which will be applied in the order specified.

 We will include a configuration option to Kuma CP
-to specify a default list of `ContainerTemplate` patches to apply.
+to specify a default list of `ContainerPatch` patches to apply.

 ### Example